Kdoje/a3-persistence/README.md

 - **Unobtrusive error messages**: I used materialize toasts to tell the user when an operation didn't complete successfully.
 ---
 ### User guide
+-*IMPORTANT* Make sure the database is intialized before connecting to the server.` The log will print initial dao list length is` When it's intialized and ready for you to connect to.
 - First create an account
     - click the person icon on the bottom right
     - Then enter a name and password and click create